RaPaLearning/gita-begin/gita/Back-to-Basics.md

 # Back to Basics

-Many words in Sanskrit and English have multiple meanings.
-Let’s fix an interpretation to frequently encountered words.
+_Many words in Sanskrit and English have multiple meanings.
+Let’s fix an interpretation of frequently encountered words.
 This interpretation may be different from what we’re accustomed to.
 If you don’t understand even after reading this, don’t worry.
-Stay in the journey of inquiry and don’t get anxious about answers.
+Stay in the journey of inquiry and don’t get anxious about answers._

 <a name='applopener_1'></a>
 > Who am I?